Maureen-Mwendwa/clinical-trials-data-analysis/README.md

 ## Analysis

-The analysis is performed in the `clinical-trials-data-analysis.Rmd` file, which is an R Markdown document.
+The analysis is performed in the `Clinical Trials.Rmd` file, which is an R Markdown document.
 This file can be knitted to generate an HTML report containing the analysis and visualizations.

 ## Usage